hablapps/stateless/README.md

 Suppose that we wanted to modify the optional zip code field associated to a person, which in turn belongs to certain department.
 We clearly identity three entities here: department, person and address.
-We could implement this logic in Monocle as follows:
+We could implement this logic with case classes and Monocle as follows:

 ```scala
 import monocle.function.Each._